datamachines/cuda_tensorflow_opencv/README.md

 ### OpenCV and GPU

-OpenCV is compiled with CUDA support, but note that not all of OpenCV's functions are CUDA optimized.
+In `cuda_tensorflow_opencv`, OpenCV is compiled with CUDA support, but note that not all of OpenCV's functions are CUDA optimized.
 This is true in particular for some of the `contrib` code.